computational-social-science-zurich/research-workshop/README.md

 - 11:00-12:00: Decentralized brainstorming on the [padlet](https://padlet.com/malkaguillot/uk97x95bgz5w84uq)
 - 12:00-13:00: Lunch
 - 13:00-14:00: Speed dating (X2)
-- 14:00-17:30: group formation and first discussions (decenteralized: those who want to participate remotely should manifest them on slack so that they can coordinate with the groups)
+- 14:00-17:30: Group formation and first discussions (decenteralized: those who want to participate remotely should indicate this on Slack, in order to coordinate with their groups)
 - 18:00 and later: Apéro somewhere in Zurich

 ### Tuesday to Thursday